 The College of Arts & Sciences is Baylor University’s oldest and largest academic division.
 When classes began at Baylor in 1846, virtually all were in disciplines now contained within Arts & Sciences, and the College was formally organized in 1919.

-The College of Arts & Sciences had 5,763 undergraduate and 624 graduate students enrolled in fall 2016 –– almost 40 percent of Baylor’s record total enrollment of 16,959.
-The Arts & Sciences student body is diverse, coming to Baylor from all 50 states and 64 countries and with a minority enrollment of 41 percent.
+The College of Arts & Sciences had 5,957 undergraduate and 662 graduate students enrolled in Fall 2018 –– almost 40 percent of Baylor’s record total enrollment of 17,491.
+The Arts & Sciences student body is diverse, coming to Baylor from all 50 states, the District of Columbia, Puerto Rico and 58 countries outside the United States.
+In the fall of 2018, the minority enrollment for Arts & Sciences was 42 percent.

 Arts & Sciences faculty conduct important research around the world.
 In pursuing new knowledge, faculty members create a community of learning that encourages their students to join them in the discovery and application of that knowledge.
 Because many valuable learning opportunities can take place outside the classroom, Arts & Sciences students are also offered numerous chances to pursue hands-on internships, national and international scholarships and study abroad.